Dave Carlsrud

 Roll Call: Bishop Magnuson Erickson Gulmon Carlsrud

-NB9.
-Approve Task Order for Construction Engineering Services for Northwest Area Water System Improvements – New Water Tower and Pressure Zone Modifications.
+NB3.
+Discuss Northwest Area Water System Improvements – New Water Tower and Pressure Zone Modifications – Hi-Line Electric insurance.
 (City Engineer)

 Roll Call: Magnuson Erickson Gulmon Bishop Carlsrud